What is Chiropractic?

 - occasional stiffness in the areas adjusted

 These effects are usually mild and pass in a few days.
-Remember, your body may have much to process and heal initially, depending on your particular circumstances.
+Remember, your body may have much to process initially, depending on your particular circumstances.
 Your chiropractor will review what you can expect and will always tailor the type of care to your needs.